 By the end of FY2012, 13 newly-built Olive Garden, Red Lobster and LongHorn Steakhouse restaurants had either received or were in pursuit of LEED certification.
 Our goal was to use each of those restaurants as a learning lab to build our knowledge and experience with sustainable design going forward.

 Since our LEED gold-certified Restaurant Support Center opened in FY2009, we have exceeded the 16% energy efficiency improvement required by ASHRAE (American Society of Heating, Refrigerating and Air Conditioning Engineers), exceeding the LEED certification requirement.
-We are using 31 percent less energy per square foot compared to our former corporate headquarters.
+We are using 31% less energy per square foot compared to our former corporate headquarters.